alussana/phosx/README.md

 In doing so, PhosX first builds a directed network of kinases to represent the potential of each kinase to phosphorylate the activation loop (A-loop) of any other except itself.
 Edges are inferred based on the same [PSSM score](#phosphopeptide-scoring) logic used to link the phosphosites to the putative upstream kinases.

-If kinases have highly overalpping sets of assigned phosphosites in the experiment, and also a similar differential activity score, then their activity changes are considered to be potentially correlated mostly because of PSSM similarity.
+If kinases have highly overlapping sets of assigned phosphosites in the experiment, and also a similar differential activity score, then their activity changes are considered to be potentially correlated mostly because of PSSM similarity.
 In order to prioritize a putative "true" regulated kinase between those candidates, we look for other kinases that target the A-loops of the candidates.
 The inferred differential activity of such upstream kinases is treated as evidence for the regulation of their downstream targets.
 If such evidence supports the activity of a specific kinase, then the activity change of the other candidates is dampened down, reducing the false positive rate of identifying differentially regulated kinases.

-The logic above is implemented in PhosX using the following procedure, which is applyed separately to kinases that are inferred to be upregulated ($a_i \gt 0$) or downregulated ($a_i \lt 0$).
+The logic above is implemented in PhosX using the following procedure, which is applied separately to kinases that are inferred to be upregulated ($a_i > 0$) or downregulated ($a_i < 0$).
 For the downregulated kinases we take the absolute value of their activity score and then negate the final modified score.

 Let $a$ be the activity vector of the kinases.
-If we are considering upregulated kinases, each $a_i$ is the [Activity Score](#kinase-activity-score) of kinase $i$ if $a_i \gt 0$, otherwise we assign a "pseudo-null" activity, setting $a_i=0.01$.
+If we are considering upregulated kinases, each $a_i$ is the [Activity Score](#kinase-activity-score) of kinase $i$ if $a_i > 0$, otherwise we assign a "pseudo-null" activity, setting $a_i=0.01$.
 If we are considering downregulated kinases, we first take the opposite of the Activity Scores and then modify $a$ analogously.
-Let $a'$ be the vector where each element $a'_i$ is the reciprocal of $a_i$; $A$ the diagonal matrix of $a$; $D^T$ the transposed adjacency matrix of the directed kinase network, i.e. a Boolean matrix indicating for each kinase which other kinases may target its A-loop; $C$ the redundancy matrix, a Boolean matrix indicating for each kinase which other kinases have an extensive overlap of substrates and therefore a potentially correlated activity.
-By default $C_{ij}=1$ if the phosphosites assigned to kinases $i$ and $j$ in the experiment have a Jaccard Index $J \gt 0.5$.
+Let $a'$ be the vector where each element $a' _i$ is the reciprocal of $a_i$; $A$ the diagonal matrix of $a$; $D^T$ the transposed adjacency matrix of the directed kinase network, i.e. a Boolean matrix indicating for each kinase which other kinases may target its A-loop; $C$ the redundancy matrix, a Boolean matrix indicating for each kinase which other kinases have an extensive overlap of substrates and therefore a potentially correlated activity.
+By default $C_{ij}=1$ if the phosphosites assigned to kinases $i$ and $j$ in the experiment have a Jaccard Index $J > 0.5$.

 We compute $E = D^T \cdot A$, which is the activation evidence matrix, indicating for each kinase the activation coming from every other kinase.